orsonteodoro/gcf2/profiles/gaming/README.md

   - Unhardened whole drive for gaming, hardened USB stick for general use.
 This is uncommon.

   - Unhardened everything.
-This was the common practice in 1990s to 2000s decade.
+This was a common practice in 1990s to 2000s decade.

   - Selective per-package hardening.
 This was a common practice in 2010s decade.